PIRMĀ SEMESTRA NOSLĒGUMA TESTI

 The Rise of Robotics in Modern Engineering

 Over the last few decades, robotics has become an essential part of the engineering world.
-From manufacturing to medicine, robots are transforming how tasks are performed, making them faster, more precise, and less dependent on human labor.
+From manufacturing to medicine, robots are transforming how tasks are performed, making them faster, more precise, and less dependent on human labour.
 In car factories, robotic arms assemble vehicles with a level of accuracy that humans cannot achieve.
 In hospitals, surgical robots assist doctors during delicate procedures, reducing the risk of human error.

 Robots can also function in environments that are too dangerous for humans, such as deep-sea exploration or handling hazardous chemicals.
 They never get tired, don’t need breaks, and can work around the clock.
 However, not everyone is excited about their growing role.
 Some fear that robots will replace human workers, especially in industries like manufacturing and delivery, where automation is increasing rapidly.